Donald & JoAnna Atkinson

 COMMUNITY RELATIONS MANAGER

-David first came to NBIC in July 2019 as a broken man in the throws of alcohol addiction.
+David first came to NBIC in July 2019 for help with an alcohol addiction.
 He came seeking help for sobriety, and discovered so much more when he came to know God, and His grace and mercy.
 He now lives for the Lord and gives Him all the praise for his New Beginning at life in this world, and life everlasting!

 David’s primary responsibilities include purchasing the delicious food the men eat every day as well as the supplies used to keep the campus sparkly clean and running like a well-oiled machine!
-He also applies our men for food stamps and helps them manage their funds while in the program.
+He also like Jeff has a bi-weekly nursing home ministry that God has blessed him with.
+Lastly David blesses the students here with weekly lunch meetings that he’s very passionate about.